tidymodels/tidymodels.org-legacy/content/learn/work/nested-resampling/index.markdown

 #> <90/10/100>
 ```

-`<90/10/100>` indicates the number of data in the analysis set, assessment set, and the original data.
+`<90/10/100>` indicates the number of observations in the analysis set, assessment set, and the original data.

 Each element of `inner_resamples` has its own tibble with the bootstrapping splits.